 Without good communication, a relationship is merely a hollow vessel carrying you along a frustrating journey fraught with the perils of confusion, projection, and misunderstanding.Cherie Carter-Scott, Ph.D., Author, Life Coach

 It is better to communicate your thoughts, concerns, issues, and ideas when they come up rather than waiting for some imagined ‘perfect’ time.
-If these things are left unresolved, when those issues inevitably surface, the lack of previous communication may make them a whole lot worse.
+If these relationship issues are left unresolved when they inevitably surface, the lack of previous communication may make them a whole lot worse.

 How to Improve the Quality of Your Relationships